“Piety requires us to honor truth above our friends.”

 Being curious, thinking, and studying the universe, is a good idea.
 It’s part of being human.
 It’s part of what we’re supposed to do.
 That, and developing new technology by using what we learn.
 (Catechism, 282–289, 1704, 2293–2296)

 The first ‘Catholic’ document I studied was “Humanae Vitae.”
 I didn’t like what it said, not at the time.
 But I couldn’t argue with the logic.

 Where was I?
 Truth, Aristotle, St. Augustine of Hippo.
 Right.

 But I’d be about as likely to join folks who fear knowledge, as I’d be to sign up with a bunch who think they can rewrite the Decalogue if they get enough votes.

-The idea that asking questions, seeking truth in what we can see, is far from new:
+Asking questions, seeking truth in what we can see, is far from a new idea:

 “Question the beauty of the earth, question the beauty of the sea, question the beauty of the air….
 They all answer you, ‘Here we are, look; we’re beautiful.’…

 “…So in this way they arrived at a knowledge of the god who made things, through the things which he made.”